Victor Bruce, 9th Earl of Elgin: Background and education

 Elgin was born in Montreal, Canada East (now Montreal, Quebec), the son of James Bruce, 8th Earl of Elgin, who served as Governor-General of Canada at the time, and his wife, Lady May Louisa, daughter of John Lambton, 1st Earl of Durham.
 He was educated at Glenalmond, Eton and Balliol College, Oxford.
+He owned 2,895 acres.

 Political career

 Elgin entered politics as a Liberal, serving as Treasurer of the Household and as First Commissioner of Works under William Ewart Gladstone in 1886.

 Viceroy of India

 Following in his father's footsteps, Elgin was made Viceroy of India in 1894.
 His viceroyalty was not a particularly notable one.
 Elgin himself did not enjoy the pomp and ceremony associated with the viceroyalty, and his conservative instincts were not well suited to a time of economic and social unrest.
 He said, "India is the pivot of our Empire...
 If the Empire loses any other part of its Dominion we can survive, but if we lose India, the sun of our Empire will have set."

 During his time as Viceroy, famine broke out in India, in which Elgin reportedly admitted that up to 4.5 million people died.

 Other estimates have put the death toll at 11 million people.
 His administration in India was otherwise notable for the Afridi frontier risings of 1897–1898.